 Sherry continues to impress me.
 Rather than hide safely in the palace, she insisted on watching the knights who were fighting and dying to keep her safe.
 I thought that was regal in the positive sense.

 Casel said that he was Sherry’s guardian, so he’s technically Sugawara’s future father in law.
 That was funny!
 But he also said something that I thought was wise.
-He told both of them that they really only had two choices: try to avoid conflict with the Oprichnina and accept humiliation, or accept both later for not dealing with the situation now.
+He told both of them that they really only had two choices: try to avoid conflict with the Oprichnina and accept humiliation, or face a strengthened Oprichnina and humiliation later for not dealing with the situation now.
 I’m impressed by the number of wise folks on the other side of the Gate.
 Almost gives me hope for humanity!

 The journalist came out and said that he wasn’t paid to be fair.
 Instead, he was paid to represent the corporate interests of his employer.
 At first, I chalked that up to the show’s general bias in favor of the JSDF.
 But then I asked myself: when’s the last time I saw a news outlet really stand up for neutrality?
 I grew up respecting the journalists of the mid to late 1970s, and their work set my expectations for what the media should be.
 Fast forward to today, and I have to admit that my ideal of journalism is not only dead: its grave has been lost and is only a matter of legend now.
 So as much as I hate it, I have to concede that this episode’s characterization of journalists is not inaccurate.